anmolpawa/learning/git-github/README.md

 ---

-`SSH protocol` - A method for secure remote login from one computer to another.
+`SSH protocol` - A method for secure remote login from one computer to another.<br />
-`Repository`- The folders of your project that are set up for version control.
+`Repository`- The folders of your project that are set up for version control.<br />
-`Fork` - A copy of a Repository.
+`Fork` - A copy of a Repository.<br />
-`Pull request` - The process you use to request that someone reviews and approves your changes before they become final.
+`Pull request` - The process you use to request that someone reviews and approves your changes before they become final.<br />
-`Working directory` - A Directory on your file system , include its files and subdirectories, that is associated with a git Repository.
+`Working directory` - A Directory on your file system , include its files and subdirectories, that is associated with a git Repository.<br />

 ---